June 5, 2025

 How long does ESMA/MoIAT certification for solar panels typically take?

 Ah, the ‘how long will it take’ question!
-For ESMA/MoIAT certification, the timeline can indeed vary.
-It really depends on a few things, like how complete and buttoned-up your application is, whether you have compliant test reports from accredited labs ready to share, and if a factory audit is part of the process for your chosen certification (like the EQM).
+For ESMA/MoIAT certification, the timeline can vary.
+It really depends on a few things, like how complete and well-prepared your application is, whether you have compliant test reports from accredited labs ready to share, and if a factory audit is part of the process for your chosen certification (like the EQM).
 Realistically, it could be anywhere from a few weeks to several months.
 Our friendly tip?
-Early preparation and having proactive conversations with accredited testing bodies can really help streamline things and potentially speed up the process.
+Early preparation and proactive conversations with accredited testing bodies can help streamline things and potentially speed up the process.

 Are there significant differences in regulations between establishing a factory in a UAE free zone versus the mainland?